carmenbianca/report-liferay/plan.md

 Liferay's internal *Source Formatter* tool [@liferay-source-formatter] also checks some licensing compliance aspects, but it is not thorough enough.
-Source Formatter is run as a linter in Liferay's Continuous Integration (CI) system.
+Source Formatter is run as a linter in Liferay's \gls{ci} system.

 Liferay also uses FOSSology and FOSSID as tools that reduce the workload of Legal, but they are not automated.